Traffic Management Hi-Vis Requirements (UK)

 Can traffic management clothing include company branding?

-Yes, provided logos are placed correctly and do not interfere with reflective tape or reduce fluorescent visibility.
+Yes, provided logos are positioned correctly and do not interfere with reflective tape or reduce fluorescent visible area.

 Where can I buy traffic management hi-vis workwear?